copenlu/stat-nlp-book/README.md

 You can write code in IntelliJ and access it from moro after you compile it (either through IntelliJ or sbt)

+To import the stat-nlp-book project to IntelliJ:

+1. Open IntelliJ
+2. Import Project and select the stat-nlp-book directory
+3. Select Import project from external module and SBT under it

 ## Contact your TAs